ScienceParkStudyGroup/2021_summer_school/index.md

 ## Themes
 - **Week 1:** programming in R and Python: from absolute beginner to competent practitioner.
 - **Week 2,** several parallel tracks:
-	- **Parallel track 1:** microbiome analysis, amplicon metagenomics.
+	- **Parallel track 1:** microbiome analysis, amplicon metagenomics
-	- **Parallel track 2:** Google Earth Engine for geoscientists and ecologists.
+	- **Parallel track 2:** Google Earth Engine for geoscientists and ecologists
 	- **Parallel track 3:** RNA-seq analysis

 You do not have to participate in all modules but, rather you can register for one or more two-day training modules independently.